hidyverse/r-novice-covid/index.md

 permalink: index.html  # Is the only page that doesn't follow the pattern /:path/index.html
 ---

-*an introduction to R for non-programmers using test-trace-treat data*
+### *An introduction to R for non-programmers using [Test-Trace-Treat](https://covid19.arizona.edu/test-trace-treat) data*

 The goal of this lesson is to teach novice programmers to use R for data analysis.
 The emphasis of these materials is to give attendees a strong foundation in R, and to teach best practices for managing projects, seeking help, and working with data in R.